eddielegg-jm/auth0-poc/app/AUTH0_CHECKLIST.md

 5. ☐ Enable **Email** and **Profile** scopes
 6. ☐ Click **Create**
 7. ☐ Note the connection name (e.g., "google-oauth2")
-8. ☐ Add to `src/lib/config/auth0.ts` in `emailDomainToConnection` mapping
+8. ☐ (Optional) Add to `src/lib/config/auth0.ts` in `emailDomainToConnection` if you want explicit mapping
+   - Otherwise, Auth0 will auto-detect based on organization connections

 ### For Microsoft OAuth:
 1. ☐ Go to **Authentication** → **Social**